 The advent of social media was first welcomed as harbinger of world peace and connectivity.
-It’s creators put forward that an increasingly connected world would lead to a global society of peace and understanding.
+The Zuckerbergs and Dorseys of the world asserted that an increasingly connected world would lead to a global society of peace and understanding.
 Borders would dissolve and national affiliations would be shed in favor of a new, global identity.
 We would be “Earthlings”, not Americans or Russians or Australians or whatever.
 Once disparate economies would blend and merge, lifting people out of poverty and enriching those who could tap these new markets.
 Isolated communities would become part of the global cultural zeitgeist.

 Rather than moving humanity towards this utopian goal of a global, interconnected community, its proliferation and creep into every facet of one’s life made it a powerful and unchecked tool of misinformation, surveillance, and corporate psychology.
 It devolved into a laboratory of mass manipulation where sociological and psychological experimentation could be performed on an unprecedented scale.
 A powerful tool of propaganda and misinformation that has opened a whole new front of information warfare.
 In short, it has become the bane of modern existence and is doing significantly more harm than good to our societies, our institutions, and our collective mental health.